DarshilDixit/Darshil-Site/README.md

 #
+  <h1> Portfolio Site
   This is my personal portfolio in the making.
-  These days  i am learning full stack web development from @tanaypratap of NEO-G CAMP.
+  These days I am learning full stack web development from @tanaypratap in NEO-G CAMP.